jimmyeao/Elite-Dangerous-Add-On-Helper/README.md

 Some apps (TARGET for example) required arguments.
 This field is here for your convenience.
 HINT To launch Elite in vr mode, add /VR as an argument to Edlaunch

 Installation URL is for dev purposes really, you can populate it with a link to the apps installer on the web, of limited use and I may remove this in future versions

 WebApp URL - when you type in this, the Application Path, Exe name and buttons are disabled, as they server no purpose when launching a URL.
-Urls will be opened in your default browser; Picture files will be opened in your default picture viewer etc. In fact, anyhing in here will be launced with its associated app!
+Urls will be opened in your default browser; Picture files will be opened in your default picture viewer etc. In fact, anything in here will be launced with its associated app!

 # Edit App